Skip to content

 Importing data into SAS using Proc Import

-You can use the Proc import procedure to read excel data in SAS.
+You can use the Proc import procedure to read Excel data in SAS.

 Syntax: